Laura Meyers sent us the following note and a link to some wonderful photos of a group of students and faculty from GSU in China:

 View the GSU connected participants at the recent GSU/BAU conference and what their students accomplished.
 The conference takes place at Bahçeşehir Üniversitesi in Besiktas, Turkey where the campus is located on the edge of the Bosporus.

-Announcements, news and stories about international activities taking place throughout the College of Education.
+Announcements, news and stories about international activities taking place throughout the College of Education & Human Development.

-College of Education Associate Dean Walt Thompson, who serves on the International Paralympic Committee, gives updates from the 2014 Paralympic Winter Games in Sochi, Russia.
+College of Education & Human Development Associate Dean Walt Thompson, who serves on the International Paralympic Committee, gives updates from the 2014 Paralympic Winter Games in Sochi, Russia.

-The College of Education is partnering with Guangzhou Overseas High School in Guangzhou, China, to encourage more international students to pursue their undergraduate degrees at Georgia State.
+The College of Education & Human Development is partnering with Guangzhou Overseas High School in Guangzhou, China, to encourage more international students to pursue their undergraduate degrees at Georgia State.

-High school teachers who teach English/social science, math/physics, or science are encouraged to apply to work as high school teachers in Guangzhou, China, as part of a new Georgia State University College of Education partnership with Guangzhou Overseas High School.
+High school teachers who teach English/social science, math/physics, or science are encouraged to apply to work as high school teachers in Guangzhou, China, as part of a new Georgia State University College of Education & Human Development partnership with Guangzhou Overseas High School.

-A cohort of Chinese students who intend to attend Georgia State University for their… more »
+A cohort of Chinese students who intend to attend Georgia State… more »